-3.20 The permittee is subject to and shall comply with 40 CFR Part 63 Subpart CCCCCC - National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities.
+3.20 The permittee is subject to and shall comply with 40 CFR Part 63 Subpart CCCCCC -National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities.

-(Ref.: 40 CFR 63, Subpart CCCCCC- National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities.)
+(Ref.: 40 CFR 63, Subpart CCCCC- National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities.)

 3.21 The permittee shall, specifically for gasoline tanks with a monthly throughput of less than 10,000 gallons, at all times, operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
-As applicable, the permittee shall keep records and submit reports in accordance with 40 CFR 63.11125(d) and 63.11126(b).
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance procedures, the permittee shall keep records and submit reports in accordance with 40 CFR 63.11125(d) and 63.11126(b).